elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-summarizing-discussions-ensure-understanding-among-participants.md

 url: /learn/education-studies/questions/how-does-summarizing-discussions-ensure-understanding-among-participants
 score: -1.0
 related_article1:
-    id: 168547
+    id: 168556
     title: >-
-        Why is it important to justify opinions with evidence and logical reasoning?
+        What are some techniques to foster empathy in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
+    url: /learn/education-studies/questions/what-are-some-techniques-to-foster-empathy-in-discussions
 related_article2:
-    id: 168554
+    id: 168562
     title: >-
-        How can understanding diverse perspectives lead to personal growth?
+        What strategies can be employed to handle disagreements respectfully?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-diverse-perspectives-lead-to-personal-growth
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-to-handle-disagreements-respectfully
 related_article3:
-    id: 168551
+    id: 168556
     title: >-
-        What techniques can be used to effectively justify personal views in a discussion?
+        What are some techniques to foster empathy in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-effectively-justify-personal-views-in-a-discussion
+    url: /learn/education-studies/questions/what-are-some-techniques-to-foster-empathy-in-discussions
 related_article4:
-    id: 168546
+    id: 168547
     title: >-
-        How does engaging in collegial discussions help in discovering new perspectives?
+        Why is it important to justify opinions with evidence and logical reasoning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-engaging-in-collegial-discussions-help-in-discovering-new-perspectives
+    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
 related_article5:
-    id: 168560
+    id: 168547
     title: >-
-        What are some methods to verify the truthfulness and accuracy of information in discussions?
+        Why is it important to justify opinions with evidence and logical reasoning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-methods-to-verify-the-truthfulness-and-accuracy-of-information-in-discussions
+    url: /learn/education-studies/questions/why-is-it-important-to-justify-opinions-with-evidence-and-logical-reasoning
 ---

 &nbsp;